Pretro/gymstore/README.md

 ### __Product edit__

 + Test result: The administrator can edit products by going to the Products option in the navbar.
-Choosing the option of all the products or a category".
+Choosing the option of all the products or a category.

 + Test result: The administrator can delete products.
-The procedure is as shown above ".
+The procedure is as shown above.

 ### __Cart Page__